Trial de novo

 In law, the expression trial de novo means a "new trial" by a different tribunal (de novo is a Latin expression meaning "afresh", "anew", "beginning again", hence the literal meaning "new trial").
-A trial de novo is usually ordered by an appellate court when the original trial failed to make a determination in a manner dictated by law.
+A trial de novo is usually ordered by an appellate court when the original trial failed to decide in a manner dictated by law.

 Common law

 In common law systems, one feature that distinguishes a trial de novo from an appellate proceeding is that new evidence may not ordinarily be presented in an appeal (though there are rare instances when it may be allowed—usually evidence that came to light only after the trial and could not, in all diligence, have been presented in the lower court).
-The general rule, is that an appeal must be based solely on "points of law", and not on "points of fact".
-Appeals are frequently based on a claim that the trial judge or jury did not allow or appreciate all the facts; if that claim is successful the appeal judges will often order a trial "de novo".
-In order to protect the individual's rights against double jeopardy, ordering a trial "de novo" is often the exclusive right of an appeal judge.
+The general rule is that an appeal must be based solely on "points of law" and not on "points of fact".
+Appeals are frequently based on a claim that the trial judge or jury did not allow or appreciate all the facts; if that claim is successful, the appeal judges will often order a trial "de novo".
+To protect the individual's rights against double jeopardy, ordering a trial "de novo" is often the exclusive right of an appeal judge.

 For example, a system may relegate a claim of a certain amount to a judge but preserve the right to a new trial before a jury.

 In American federal courts, "de novo" can also refer to a standard of review for courts of appeal.
 Sometimes, particularly potent issues are brought before an appeals court, such as a constitutional determination made by a lower court, or summary judgment granted by a lower court.
 When this sort of issue is on appeal, the court of appeals will review the lower court decision "de novo" or from the beginning.
 In this process, the panel of judges for the court of appeals will review the lower court's reasoning and fact-finding from the beginning, based on the record.
 This is a high level of scrutiny that is more likely to result in reversal or remand of an issue.

-This is in contrast to more relaxed standards of review such as "clearly erroneous" or "substantial evidence."
+This is in contrast to more relaxed standards of review, such as "clearly erroneous" or "substantial evidence."
 These relaxed standards usually do not result in reversals, as the court of appeals grants more deference to the judgment of the lower courts.

 United Kingdom

-In UK law, appeals to the Crown Court against convictions in a magistrates' court are held de novo.
+In the law of England and Wales, appeals to the Crown Court against convictions in a magistrates' court are held de novo.

 De novo review refers to the appellate court's authority to review the trial court's conclusions on questions of the application, interpretation, and construction of law.
 Generally, the proper standard of review for employee benefit decisions, such as the denial of benefit claims, is de novo.
 Also, where the appellate court undertakes judicial review of compulsory arbitration proceedings that were required by statute, the reviewing court must conduct a de novo review of the interpretation and application of the law by the arbitrators.